Prachi-Agr/Diner-Dash-Workshop/README.md

 A sample submission can be found [here](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/tree/master/sample_submission).

 ### Submission platform
-Each participant should have been given a link via email for submission and viewing of the leaderboard.
+Each participant should receive a link via email for submission and viewing of the leaderboard.
 Please keep this link private and do not share it with others.
-If you face any difficulty in using the link, please contact [Linxu](mailto:linxu@aisingapore.org).
+If you face any difficulty in using the link, please contact [Lin Xu](mailto:linxu@aisingapore.org).

 Alternatively, the leaderboard can be viewed at this [link](https://aisummerschool.aisingapore.org/submission) as well.